 The best part about backyard camping is that you don’t have to travel far, you know the “park” well, and if the weather gets terrible, you can always run inside!
 You can make the experience as authentic as you want.

 We sisters had a rule: No going inside except for the washroom!
 We stayed outside for everything, even in the rain, reading books and watching nature around us.
-We had such a great time we’ve camped in our backyard a few times 🙂
+This was such a great time we’ve camped in our backyard a few times 🙂

-The ideas below can be for the backyard, or do them while “real” camping too!
+The ideas below can be for the backyard, or you can do them while “real” camping too!

 Ideas and Projects While Camping